Market order

 Robinhood defaults to share-based or dollar-based orders.
 The following shows the default order behavior for trading during regular market hours versus extended-trading hours with Robinhood.
 Market orders submitted during the overnight trading hours, or when the market is closed, are queued for market open and therefore follow the Market hours order schedule.

-Our app will show you the equivalent Greenwich Mean Time (GMT) or British Summer Time (BST) that matches up with the US Eastern times for trading hours.
-For example, 9:30 AM ET is 5 hours behind GMT and BST, so it'll be 2:30 PM GMT or BST.
+Our app will show you the equivalent British Summer Time (BST) that matches up with the US Eastern times for trading hours.
+For example, 9:30 AM ET is 5 hours behind GMT and 4 hours behind BST, so the time displayed will either be 2:30 PM GMT or 1:30 PM BST.

 *Over-the-Counter (OTC) securities are an exception and will remain as Limit orders during all trading sessions.